-command to deploy a Microsoft ASP.NET Web application.
-Xcopy
+How to deploy an ASP.NET Web application using Xcopy deployment

 - Create a new physical directory for the application that you want to update.
 Copy all new content to the new physical directory.

 - Reconfigure the virtual directory for the application to point to the new physical directory with the new content.

 Note When you deploy new content to an ASP.NET Web application, the application may restart.
 If you have large applications and complex applications that have significant memory requirements, memory consumption may be increased.
 When you restart the application, supportability issues may occur.
 This includes loss of the user session state.

 What is Xcopy deployment?Xcopy deployment describes deployment in ASP.NET where you use the drag-and-drop feature in Microsoft Windows Explorer, File Transfer Protocol (FTP), or the DOS Xcopy command to copy files from one location to another.
 The ASP.NET application requires no modifications to the registry and has no special installation requirements for the host company on hosted sites.

 The advantages of Xcopy deploymentAn Xcopy-style file transfer simplifies the deployment and the maintenance of ASP.NET sites because you make no registry entries and because you register no components.
 The Microsoft .NET applications are self-describing, typically with no dependencies.
 With assembly versioning, you can even copy a new copy of a DLL that the application uses without stopping the Web server.

 back to the top